roeegro/SwimFix/README.md

-# Pose Estimation Based System for Improving Front Crawl
+# SwimFix - Pose Estimation Based System for Improving Front Crawl
 ## Introduction
 This is a official git repository for the graduation project of our B.S.C<span>.Sc. in Software Engineering in Ben Gurion University of the Negev located in Be'er Sheva, Israel.
 We developed a system for improving front crawl swimming which relies on pose estimation of the swimmer.